Honestly, Nevermind: Background and promotion

 The album is dedicated to American fashion designer Virgil Abloh, who died in 2021.
 A music video for "Falling Back" was released alongside the album.
 Directed by Director X, the official music video sees Drake marrying 23 different women.
 Canadian-American professional basketball player Tristan Thompson makes an appearance as his best man.

 The album's only feature, 21 Savage, appears on the closing track of the album, "Jimmy Cooks".
 The album's first two singles, "Sticky" and "Massive" were sent to rhythmic contemporary radio and contemporary hit radio, respectively, on June 21.
 "Jimmy Cooks" impacted contemporary hit radio on October 11, as the album's third single.
 On November 26, 2022, Drake revealed that the album is part of a trilogy of albums following Certified Lover Boy and later Her Loss.

 Composition

-Honestly, Nevermind is a dance album driven by house and Baltimore club influences.
+Honestly, Nevermind is a dance and house album driven by a Baltimore club influence.
 The album includes elements of Jersey club, hard techno, R&B, amapiano, ballroom, and Drake's traditional style of hip-hop.